$Ecom Profit Tools

 Profit margin

-What is Markup Calculator?
+What is this calculator?

 A markup calculator helps a seller establish a selling price by adding a chosen percentage above cost.
 Cost-based pricing is a practical starting point for wholesale products, handmade goods, services with direct materials, and early product research, because it ensures a planned amount is added to known expense.